 In addition to the traditional Matte, Glossy UV coated, and Silk options used for business card printing, our French Kraft, and Natural stock options are great for environmentally conscious businesses.
 Both contain 30% recycled paper.

 Looking to show your company’s strength and durability?
 Extra thick business cards like our 32PT Modcard™ convey the message with a card that doesn’t bend easily.

 If you’re really looking to be different, skip paper altogether and try our plastic cards.
 We offer 20PT frosted, Clear, and White options.

 Unique print features like Spot UV gloss or foil can amplify your design and help your cards making a lasting impression.
-Try rounding the corners of your business cards or choosing cards with vibrant painted edges.
+Try rounding the corners of your business cards or choosing cards with vibrantly painted edges.

 Ready to start designing your cards?
 Request a free sample pack here to see our various stocks and finishes firsthand.
 If you would like some assistance, our experienced in-house design team is here to help!